monster-js/monster-js/docs/main-concept/event-handling.md

 ## Summary

-Weco JS's event handling system provides flexible options:
+Monster JS's event handling system provides flexible options:

 * **Define separate event handler functions** and assign them to events.
 * **Capture event and element information** using `$event` and `$element` for more control.
 * **Directly perform operations** within the event attribute for concise and inline updates.

-With these methods, Weco JS makes it straightforward to add interactivity to your components.
+With these methods, Monster JS makes it straightforward to add interactivity to your components.